 Alternatives for "Watch File Management"

-Because no competitor has a Wear OS app, the alternatives aren't really alternatives — they're workarounds:
+Because no competitor has a Wear OS app, the alternatives aren't really alternatives — they're workarounds with significant limitations:

-ADB over USB/Wi-Fi: Technical method via adb shell ls /sdcard — works but requires a computer and USB debugging enabled.
-Not practical for everyday use.
+ADB over USB/Wi-Fi: Technical method via adb shell ls /sdcard — works for viewing files and adb push/adb pull for transfers.
+Requires a computer, USB debugging enabled on the watch, and comfort with command-line tools.
+Not practical for everyday use, but useful for developers.

-Conclusion: If you want a file manager on your Wear OS watch, AnExplorer is the only option.
+Conclusion: If you want a file manager on your Wear OS watch with a real UI, AnExplorer is the only option in 2026.

 Watch Storage Reference